icwells/go-tools/README.md

 ### The Dataframe Struct
 The Dataframe struct stores tabular data in a two-dimensional slice of strings.
 It stores a header as a map with string keys and column indeces as values.
 It will optionally also store an index containing string identifiers with row indeces as values.
+The data (in the Rows slice), header, and index are all exported and can be directly modified for greater flexibility (although this can lead to errors).

 	Rows   [][]string
 	Header map[string]int